laggykiller/sticker-convert/README.md

     - Upload: Not supported.
 You need to manually submit sticker pack for approval before you can use in app.

 ## Pre-compiled releases
-Pre-compiled releases available for Windows and MacOS, for both GUI and CLI version.
-Unzip the downloaded file and run sticker_convert_cli or sticker_convert_gui
+Pre-compiled releases available for Windows, MacOS.
+Unzip the downloaded file and run `sticker-convert`

-Docker image of the CLI version is available for Linux.

 If you do not trust those, you may follow 'Running python script directly' section to run the python script directly.
 However, you will need to install multiple dependencies.